MiyunaDev/Kiirohana/README.md

 2. Supported Platform

 In this version is supported

+- Android
+- IOS
+- Windows
+- Linux
+- Mac

 2. Testing